 The health studies major could be a great choice for you if you find these questions intriguing!
 NOTE: Health Studies will temporarily NOT be accepting applications in the Fall 2023 semester due to faculty availability.

 The health studies major engages students in critical dialogue on human health from multiple perspectives: biological, cultural, economic, environmental, historical, philosophical, political, psychological, and social.
 We draw on our liberal arts and Jesuit identity as a college to explore health as a social justice issue.
 The major also prioritizes questions as much as solutions by interrogating what health means, who has health and how health is distributed within and across societies, and why.

 Why Health Studies?

 The health studies major offers students a unique opportunity to study health issues intensively over a four-year period; and to do so from multiple perspectives.
 Our multidisciplinary approach helps students understand the complexity of human health and wellbeing and engage with pressing health questions.

 The health studies major provides a broader perspective on health and illness by focusing heavily on issues of social justice and by drawing from disciplines in the social sciences, humanities, and the natural sciences.

 Many health studies majors are also on the pre-health track.
 However, the requirements for the health studies major are distinct from the prerequisite courses you need for the College’s Health Professions program.
 Health studies majors should therefore contact the Health Professions directly for more details if they are interested in the pre-health program.

 - biological and social determinants of health

-- methodological approaches used by natural and social scientists to study health
+- methodological approaches used in the natural sciences, social sciences and humanities to study health and wellbeing

-- statistical analysis of complex population-level health data
+- quantitative and/or qualitative analysis of health data

 - fundamentals of ethical thought in the health field